instill-ai/python-sdk/README.md

 ### Config `Instill Core` or `Instill Cloud` instance

+Before we can start using this SDK, you will need to properly config your target instance.
+We support two ways to setup the configs, which are

+#### Config file

-Before we can start using this SDK, you will need to create a config file under this path `${HOME}/.config/instill/sdk/python/config.yml`, and within that path you will need to fill in some basic parameters for your desired host.[^1]
+create a config file under this path `${HOME}/.config/instill/sdk/python/config.yml`, and within that path you will need to fill in some basic parameters for your desired host.[^1]

 [^1]: You can obtain an `api_token`, by simply going to Settings > API Tokens page from the console, no matter it is `Instill Core` or `Instill Cloud`.